dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 ms.date: 06/04/2018
 ms.topic: tutorial
 ms.custom: mvc
-#Customer intent: As a developer, I want to use ML.NET to apply a binary classification task so that I can understand how to use sentiment prediction to take appropriaste action.
+#Customer intent: As a developer, I want to use ML.NET to apply a binary classification task so that I can understand how to use sentiment prediction to take appropriate action.
 ---
 # Tutorial: Use ML.NET in a sentiment analysis binary classification scenario